 Policing Mental Health

 In the current debate around police violence, it is often said that the police should not be involved in mental health crises.
 "Leave it to the experts" is the slogan of the reformist wing of the defund the police movement.
-The first thing that must be acknowledged is that psychiatry legally legitimates its capacity to coercively treat or incarcerate through 1. the parens patriae (the power of guardianship) and 2. the police power.
+The first thing that must be acknowledged is that all involuntary psychiatry legally legitimates its capacity to coercively treat or incarcerate through 1. the parens patriae (the power of guardianship) and 2. the police power.
 The first power defends “incompetent” people from themselves, and the latter protects society from “dangerous” people.
 Such debates, then, are generally not really about whether we ought to police the mad, but who should do the policing, how, and with what means.
-What lies behind this need to police?
-And what exactly is "it" that must be left to the mental health experts?
+What exactly is "it" that must be left to the mental health experts?
 What is this problem we commonly refer to in short hand as "mental health crises" they should solve?
-Loudness?
-Weirdness?
-Aggression?
-Illness?
 Each such crisis seems to be unique, so what are we referring to when we use this phrase?